 Saturday November 20th: NQCC Trivia Night!!
 Yes, this annual fun(d)-raising event is on again.
 Follow this link for all the details of the night, which will include a mega-raffle and other fun things.
 Start building your team, or just register yourself and join an existing team.
 Where?
 QCWA Hall, corner of Walker and Denham St, City.
 When? from 6pm.

 Sunday November 21st: Upcoming field trip to Cungulla: This will be our last field outing for 2021, visiting somewhere that (apparently) we have never been as a group, at least not in recent memory.
-For directions and further information please see this post.

 WHAT’S BEEN HAPPENING?

 Previous field trip reports: We have two reports of previous trips for you to read.
 In September we visited the area of State Land at Mutarnee, where our glider-spotting cameras are now being employed.
 Read the account here.
 And in October we had a late afternoon ramble around what is called the “Graves Circuit” in the Cape Pallarenda Conservation Park – an interesting saunter through changing vegetation with some wonderful views and one ‘exciting sighting’ – read more here.Thanks go to Denise for both accounts.